-While we can all speculate about the impact that blockchain, VR, and AI will have on market research, there's one thing I'm certain of: the future of this industry will depend on more than just how well we use new technologies.
+While we can all speculate about the impact that blockchain, VR, and AI will have on market research, there's one thing I'm sure of: the future of this industry will depend on more than just how well we use new technologies.
 Our fate will also rest on our ability to make ourselves relevant; to be seen as indispensable players when it comes to setting strategy and making critical business decisions.

 A blindingly obvious assertion?
 Perhaps.
 But just because it's obvious doesn't mean we're all succeeding at it.
 All too often, I still encounter researchers who are so caught up in the methodology, the data, and the numbers that they forget that this stuff only matters if they're using it to deliver insights that help business leaders make better decisions.
 Trust me when I say they don't want to know about things like sample size and weightings; they just want you to answer their burning questions about what new product to develop, how to get a foothold in an emerging new market, which competitors are eating their lunch.

 So how can we get better at giving them what they want – and in the process, make ourselves essential?

 Bring insights to the table early and often

 Do you know that saying "A bird in the hand..."?
 The same goes for market research outputs.
 Up-to-the-minute insights that are at your fingertips when decisions are being made are worth infinitely more than data gathering dust in three-ring binders.
 So invest in technology that makes new data available as quickly as possible and enables you to dive into the numbers and answer questions on the spot.
 If you have ready access to the data that will answer their questions, you will have a seat at the table.